Jupitour 2000 - the first ever Jupitour

 |Another view of the campers with some Jupiter owners wearing their red 'Footman James' tour Tee-shirts.|

-The 5 pictures that follow were nicked from Keith Clements' website.
+The 5 pictures that follow were nicked from the Keith Clements website https:jowett.net .
 Go there to view the other 75 pictures.

-clubhouse at the Le Mans circuit.
-They were there for the duration of the
+at the Le Mans circuit.
+They were there for the duration of the race

-A great deal of attention was attracted by theses cars.
+A great deal of attention was attracted by theses Jupiters.

 from Vancouver, Canada.